 Bipolar disorder is a mental health condition.
 It is extreme swings in mood and energy.
 The mood changes of bipolar disorder are more severe than normal ups and downs.
 They can hurt relationships and make it hard to succeed at work or school.

 Bipolar disorder swings between mania and depression.
 Mania is an increase in energy and a decreased need for sleep.
 The mood may be overly happy or irritable.
-Depression is a down mood with heavy fatigue.
-Irritability is common with depression too.
+Depression is a down mood with heavy fatigue and irritability.

 There are 4 forms of bipolar disorder:

 - Bipolar I disorder—Mania often immediately followed by depression.
 This cycle repeats.
 It can be severe.

 - Bipolar II disorder—Less severe mania (called hypomania) that rotate with major depression.